AbdullahShehzad/expense-tracker/README.md

 ## Contributing

 We believe in the power of community and welcome contributions to make our Expense Tracker App even better.
 Whether it's feature requests, bug reports, or code contributions, please feel free to reach out.

-## Acknowledgments

-A huge shoutout to everyone who supported us throughout this journey, especially to my teammates, [@faizanmalik2023](https://github.com/faizanmalik2023) and [iarhamanwaar](https://github.com/iarhamanwaar), without whom this project wouldn't have been possible.

-Thank you for visiting our repository!
-We hope you find our Expense Tracker App useful.